Dhev-Mugunddhan-A/Movie-recommendation-system-on-web-with-flask/README.md

 # Movie-recommendation-system-on-web-with-flask

-First download all the files in your system and follow the directory layout for storing the files.
+<p>First download all the files in your system and follow the directory layout for storing the files. <p>
 Name a folder flaskr in your project directory and store your "__init__.py" file.
 Create two other folder named static and templates.
 Store the "style.css" in static folder